-Italian restaurant Fiume is the brainchild of restaurant group D&D London and Italian chef Francesco Mazzei.
+Italian restaurant Fiume is the brainchild of restaurant group D&D London.
 Located right on the bank of the river Thames (Fiume is Italian for River, after all), this stylish yet relaxed spot can be found in Battersea Power Station’s Circus West Village serving rustic southern Italian fare.
-Francesco has created a menu inspired by the food of his homeland – wholesome, hearty and authentic - and using only the freshest Mediterranean ingredients.
+The menu is inspired by Italian island of Sicily – wholesome, hearty and authentic - and using only the freshest Mediterranean ingredients.
 While Francesco oversees the restaurant, the kitchen is led by head chef Pasquale Cossolino, with both chefs hailing from the same region in southern Italy.

 The décor is designed by Macaulay Sinclair, who’s also the brains behind the likes of Hawksmoor and Dishoom.
 Natural materials such as oak, stone and marble create a calm yet stylish setting, with injections of colour coming from blue upholstery and artwork on the walls.
 Warm-toned hanging lights add to the naturally bright interiors while a large, open wine case showcases its strong collection.
 On warmer days, diners can take in the views of the Thames on the alfresco piazza, which is decked out with terracotta pots and lemon and olive trees.